Kraft Dinner

-Kraft Dinner (marketed as KD in Canada; Kraft Mac & Cheese in the United States, Australia and New Zealand; and Mac and Cheese in the United Kingdom and internationally) is a nonperishable packaged macaroni and cheese mix.
+Kraft Dinner (marketed as KD in Canada; Kraft Mac & Cheese in the United States, Australia, and New Zealand; and Mac and Cheese internationally) is a nonperishable packaged macaroni and cheese mix.
 It is made by Kraft Foods Group (or former parent company Mondelez internationally) and traditionally cardboard-boxed with dried macaroni pasta and a packet of processed cheese powder.
 The product was first marketed in many U.S. states in 1936, typically for 15 cents a box (“grated cheese and macaroni--dinner for four in nine minutes”).
 Marketing in Canada began in late 1937.
 The brand is particularly popular with Canadians, who consume 55% more boxes per capita than Americans.

 There are now many similar products, including private label, of nonperishable boxed macaroni and cheese.
 Commercially, the line has evolved, with deluxe varieties marketed with liquid processed cheese and microwavable frozen mac-and-cheese meals.
 The product by Kraft has added many flavour variations and formulations, including Easy Mac (now Mac & Cheese Dinner Cups), a single-serving product specifically designed for microwave ovens.

 The product's innovation, at the time of the Great Depression, was to conveniently market nonperishable dried macaroni noodles together with a processed cheese powder.
 It is prepared by cooking the pasta and adding the cheese powder, butter (or margarine), and milk.

 History

 The prerequisite to a shelf-stable packaged macaroni and cheese product was the invention of processed cheese, where emulsifying salts help stabilize the product, giving it a longer life.
 While living in Chicago, James Lewis Kraft of Fort Erie, Ontario, began to build his cheese business after winning a patent for one such method in 1916.

 During the Great Depression, a St. Louis, Missouri, salesman, Grant Leslie of Dundee, Scotland, had the idea to sell macaroni pasta and cheese together as a package, so he began attaching grated cheese to boxes of pasta with a rubber band.
 The product was first marketed in many U.S. states in 1936, typically for 15 cents a box (“grated cheese and macaroni--dinner for four in nine minutes”).
 Marketing in Canada began in late 1937.
 The timing of the product's launch had much to do with its success: during World War II, the rationing of milk and dairy products, increased reliance on meatless meals, and more women working outside the home created a large market for the product, which was considered a hearty meal for families.
 Its shelf life of ten months was attractive at a time when many Canadian homes did not have refrigerators.
 Also, consumers could receive, for one food ration stamp, two boxes.
 The original box was primarily yellow.
 50 million boxes were sold during the war.
 The box's primary colour changed to blue in 1954, later used in an advertising campaign where children were encouraged to ask for "The Blue Box".

-Marye Dahnke, Kraft’s resident chef, suggested reviving macaroni and cheese after Kraft was facing competition from Miracle Whip.
+Marye Dahnke, Kraft's resident chef, suggested reviving macaroni and cheese after Kraft was facing competition from Miracle Whip.